HelloWorldApple/ImageServer/README.md

 Feature
 --
-Process image

-Get image

-Save image
+Event Driven

+LRUCache Imagepool

+Threadpool

 How does it work?
 --
-This project has a net library  based on pthread,socket API in Linux.Object oriented threadpool,ConditonVar,Mutex,Epoll,Eventloop are provided.The server is based on event driven model using epoll to meet all clients'request.

-request format:method(int)+imagename(namelen(int)+name(char*))+image(row(int)+col(int)+type(int)+MatDatalength(int)+MatData(char*)).

-The server parses the request from clients and judges how to process the image by "method" in the request.Then,Server puts the task in the threadpool.When the work finished,server send the image back to client.
+This project has a net library  based on pthread,socket API in Linux.
+Threadpool,ConditonVar,Mutex,Epoll,Eventloop are provided.The server is based on event driven model using epoll to meet all clients'request.The server parses the request from clients and judges how to process the image by "method" in the request.Then,Server puts the task in the threadpool.When the work finished,server send the image back to client.To reduce I/O cost,LRU imagepool is used.

+request format
+--
+method(int)+imagename(namelen(int)+name(char*))+image(row(int)+col(int)+type(int)+MatDatalength(int)+MatData(char*)).

 Get start
 --